 Catalina Betancur Santamaria

 She has always had in her mind that one who perseveres, succeeds.
-So, when she noticed that Mateo, her younger son, was having difficulties to accomplish simple milestones, she knew something was not right.
-Catalina set her mind to find what was happening to Mateo in order to get him the help he needed.
+So, when she noticed that Mateo, her younger son, was having difficulty reaching simple milestones, she knew something was not right.
+Catalina set her mind to finding out what was happening to Mateo in order to get him the help he needed.
 Little did she know, this turned to be the toughest time and fight of her life.
 Catalina had to educate herself in some areas that were unknown to her in order to have the right arguments to convince doctors and family members that Mateo needed help.

 In 2016, Kris and her family found out the cause of her son’s condition.
 Will was 15 at the time.
 Will started having seizures on day 4 of life and it has been a roller coaster ride of close calls, endless doctor visits and hospital admissions since.
 Will has a twin sister Ella, who loves sport and is wise beyond her years.